MoiColl/Tree_of_life_2020/Week43/friday/README.md

 ## Work plan

+### 1. Revising D and D' to quantify Linkage Disequilibrium

-### 1. MEGAX exercise to analyze patterns of synonymous vs. non–synonymous substitutions
+### 2. MEGAX exercise to analyze patterns of synonymous vs. non–synonymous substitutions

 Learning goals of this computer session: